 If you use our website to make a donation or pay for an event details will be processed by World Pay on our behalf.
-If you donate by direct debit your payments will be processed by Rapidata on our behalf.
+If you donate by direct debit your payments will be processed by Access on our behalf.
 This includes your payment information, such as your credit or debit card number and other card information, and other account and authentication information, as well as billing, and contact details.
 We ensure that these suppliers abide by our data processing agreement.
 Membership and contact information is shared with our CRM provider Blackbaud.

 We will hold your personal information on our systems for as long as is necessary for the relevant activity for which your data was originally obtained.
 For example we will keep a record of donations for at least seven years.

 If you request that we stop sending you marketing materials we will keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us.